 Unfortunately, though, I have to start this section with bad news.
 There is only very little solid and reliable research on the topic of mattresses.
 This Vice article gives a pretty concise summary of the state of research and the problems it has.
 Basically, it says that a) research about sleep is always very expensive since you have to distribute a lot of mattresses to a lot of people, b) it is therefore often funded by big mattress companies who have their own interests and the results should be approached with caution and c) private research or privately sponsored research often yields rather imprecise results such as “on average people preferred the medium-firm mattress to the firm one”.
 But then most mattress companies have their own rating system and there is no unified measurement so results from one company won’t necessarily translate into another.
 The one trustworthy study that the authors found concluded that no mattress or mattress type is clearly superior to any other in general but for every individual person there are drastically better or worse mattresses.
 This finding mixed with my personal experience leads me to believe that it makes sense to research mattresses to improve my quality of sleep.

 Keeping in mind that they are not research-backed and should rather be interpreted as experience-based heuristics at best, we can look at the recommendations made by people who sell mattresses for a living.
-This guide gave me a good overview of the parameters that you can choose and should be aware of when buying a new one.
+This guide (and this) gave me a good overview of the parameters that you can choose and should be aware of when buying a new one.
 The article’s main points are a) the parameters that matter most are your sleeping position, your weight, and your preferred firmness.
 Depending on them you should get a soft or firmer mattress. b) Mattresses are made of different materials.
 There are memory foam, latex, innerspring, and hybrid models.
 Each of which has its advantages and disadvantages with respect to sleep feeling and living age of the mattress. c) You shouldn’t buy mattresses online.
 Go to a local store and test out different models.
 Really lie down for five minutes or longer per mattress in contention.
 If you don’t know exactly what the parameters of your mattress are (which most people don’t) you have to try it out (which is harder to do online). d) Quality comes at a price.
 It might not be a perfect predictor and you will find some outliers but usually, a more expensive mattress will give you a better sleeping experience.
 As with most products, there are diminishing returns but given that this choice will have a non-negligible impact on the average quality of sleep over your next 8-10 years you should not aim too low.

 There are also different fancy ergonomic pillows and blankets.
 In both cases, you will find wild claims about how the right choice of either can drastically improve your sleep and decrease negative conditions such as neck pain.
 However, once again, the research seems to be based to a large extent on privately sponsored or privately conducted research which we should treat with caution.